Strangeways, Here We Come

 No hope, no harm, just another false alarm

-The text is brilliant, the percussion reverb, everything fits really nicely together. masterpiece.
+The lyrics are brilliant.
+The reverb on the percussion, everything fits together beautifully.
+A masterpiece.
 I hate that it ended.

 The story is old, I know